GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

     $ gcloud init

-It will prompt you to select the Google account and the project which you want to use.
+It prompts you to select the Google account and the project which you want to use.

 ## Google App Engine